This is a guide covering everything you need to know about chalk art.

 Artists Who Used Chalks

-While some people pursue chalk art as a career, others dapple in it as a hobby.
-Although professional artists make many chalk artworks seen on the street and pavements, most people do chalk art since they are passionate about it.
+While some people pursue chalk art as a career, others dabble in it as a hobby.

 His Neptune’s Chariot in Hong Kong Disneyland and Dies Irae in Mantua, Italy, is also famous.

 Similarly, Julain Beever makes chalk art that makes it seem like the images are three-dimensional when viewed from the right point.
 Meeting Mr. Frog, Arctic Street Conditions with Soft Drink and This Make Poverty History are his chalk drawings.

 Other great chalk artists are Edgar Degas with his chalk pastels and Rajiv Surendra, etc.

 Before getting into chalk, you need to choose chalk that works for you and other tools like baby wipes, etc. There are many brands for regular chalk, pencil chalk, marker chalk, etc., that you can choose for your chalk art.